davatorium/rofi/doc/rofi.1.markdown

 Pressing the `delete-entry` binding (`shift-delete`) will remove this entry from the run history.
 Pressing the `accept-custom` binding (`control-enter` or `shift-enter`) will run the command in a terminal.

+When pressing the `mode-complete` binding (`Control-l`), you can use the File Browser mode to launch the application passing a file as argument if specified in the desktop file.

 The DRUN mode tries to follows the [XDG Desktop Entry Specification](https://freedesktop.org/wiki/Specifications/desktop-entry-spec/) and should be compatible with applications using this standard.
 Some application create invalid desktop files, **rofi** will discard these entries.